Law officers to crack down on distracted driving

-Law enforcement across the state will have extra patrols on the road in April to enforce the state’s distracted driving law.
+Law enforcement across the state will have extra patrols on the road this month to enforce the state’s distracted driving law.

 The special enforcement effort is part of the national "U Drive.
 U Text.
 U Pay." campaign.
 A similar effort in North Dakota last September resulted in nearly 300 citations.